-- Using tactical knowledge and past experience to select the optimal solution relevant to the current game situation
+- Accessing tactical knowledge and past experience to select the optimal solution relevant to the current game situation

 - Execution of the selected solution (technical action)

 An important quality for the first stage is awareness.
 To be able to choose the correct solution it is crucial to have the appropriate information about the situation you are in.
-Without this you might be a fast and precise decision maker but you will still likely make a poor selection.
 This includes awareness of what is likely to occur in the future, otherwise known as anticipation or reading of the game.

-Included under past experience, in the second stage, is a consideration of the outcomes and patterns from previous decisions.
-The more times the player goes through this process (i.e. making a decision), the more knowledgeable they will be about what the likely outcomes for any given action in each type of situation.
-This can be used to improve future decision making.
+Included under past experience, in the second stage, is a consideration of the outcomes and patterns from your previous decisions.
+The more times the player goes through this process (i.e. making a decision), the more knowledgeable they will be about what the likely outcomes for any given action in each situation.
+This increased understanding can be used to improve future decision making.

 Each time this whole process is completed, the more evidence is available to verify what solution will be successful.
-This is the principle used in research.
-If you test the effectiveness of a medicine on 10,000 people you can be much more confident about your results than if you tested it on just 5 people.
+This is the principle used in scientific research to mitigate random variation.
+If you test the effectiveness of a medicine on 10,000 people you can be much more confident about your findings than if you tested it on just 5 people.

-I’d argue that these intelligent players were not born great decision makes.
-They have gone through this decision making process thousands and thousands of times and each time used the feedback to improve their future decision making by a marginal amount.
-For the majority of time this is not done with conscious awareness.
+I’d argue that intelligent players like those mentioned are not born great decision makes.
+They go through this decision making process thousands and thousands of times and each time use the feedback to improve their future decision making by an imperceptable amount.
+For the majority of time this is done without conscious awareness.

-They have mastered the principles, patterns, techniques, tactics, variations and ideas of the game.
-Through practise they have internalised these concepts to where it might be described as having a natural feel for the game.
+They master the principles, patterns, techniques, tactics, variations and ideas of the game.
+Through practise they internalise these concepts to where it might be appear as having a natural feel for the game.

 What differentiates these players is how their use their experience.
 There are many players that have played many games and gone through decision making process many times and in many situations.
 Often these players are complemented as being experienced.
 Yet this attribute, experience, is only an advantage if that feedback is used to improve future decision making.
 Otherwise that experience counts for nothing.